projectacrn/acrn-hypervisor/doc/tutorials/running_ubun_as_user_vm.rst

 - Install a `Ubuntu 18.04 desktop ISO
   <http://releases.ubuntu.com/18.04.3/ubuntu-18.04.3-desktop-amd64.iso?_ga=2.160010942.221344839.1566963570-491064742.1554370503>`_
   on your board.
-- Follow the instructions :ref:`install-ubuntu-Service VM-NVMe` to set up the Service VM.
+- Follow the instructions in :ref:`gsg` to set up the Service VM.

 Before you start this tutorial, make sure the KVM tools are installed on the